Daily, 10 am–5 pm

 Visiting from out of town?
 Stay with one of the MOHAI hotel partners, each nearby the museum and Lake Union Park.

-The Mayflower Park Hotel is in the heart of downtown Seattle, and offers a special Hooked on History Package that includes tickets to MOHAI.
+The Mayflower Park Hotel is in the heart of downtown Seattle, and offers a special Hooked on History Package (available April 1, 2017, through December 30, 2017) that includes tickets to MOHAI.
 Built in 1927, the classic Mayflower Park Hotel has been lovingly restored creating an inviting European elegance to this historic hotel.
-Learn more

 Here are some tips for having a great visit to MOHAI.